 Manuscript Preparation Guidelines

-The manuscript texts are written in English (see JOLLS Template).
+The manuscript texts are written in English.
 Manuscripts in English will be first reviewed by editorial boards.
 The main text of a manuscript must be submitted as a Word document (.doc) or Rich Text Format (.rtf) file.

 The manuscript well-typed in single column on A4 size paper, use 12 pt of Book Antiqua.
 The manuscript contains an original work and have potentially contribute to the highly scientific advancement.